callerobertsson/eye/README.md

 ## Licensing

-The code in this project is licensed under MIT license.
+The code in this project is licensed under GPLv3 license.